maxh/maxheinritz.com/_notes/event-streaming.md

 What about data flowing the other way?
 Low-level modules are not allowed to depend on high-level modules, so they cannot invoke their APIs.

 Instead, low-level modules can publish events, agnostic to who consumes them.
-Then higher level modules can consume these events, in doing so they take a dependency on the low-level module, which is fine.
+Then higher level modules can consume these events; in doing so they take a dependency on the low-level module, which is fine.

 ### Performance